AntoineS92/Vytruve-tasks-test/README.md

-# MERN Boilerplate
+# Vytruve technical test

 ## Intro

-This is a MERN stack application boilerplate.
+This is a MERN stack application.

 ### to open the application :